jordi-petit/lp-apunts/src/slides/11-inferencia-tipus.md

 \f -> \l -> if null l then [] else f (head l) : map f (tail l)
 ```

-A més, podem entendre que el tipus del `if-then-else` és
-`Bool → a → a → a`.

 ---